The DNS naming scheme I use for infrastructure was designed to:

 - Isolate your DNS.
 Infrastructure DNS should not be queryable from unauthorized devices (zero trust - remember?).

-- Don’t include business purpose - DNS should be used as a street address.
+- Don’t include business purposes - DNS should be used as a street address.
 It is

 Duke's at 1596 2nd Ave, New Yorknot